suneel0101/python-for-data-science-2015/README.md

 - Solo: What is the mean account price?
 - Solo: What is the sum of all the prices?

-#### Selecting data (220)
-- Select just the subset of data where status is pending

-#### Aggregating (225)
+#### Aggregating (220)
 - What is the total dollar amount pending?

-Step:
-1. start with the subset dataframe from the previous question
+Steps:
-2. add a column called Amount that is Quantity times Price
+1. add a column called Amount that is Quantity times Price
+2. select the subtable where status is pending
-3. sum up the filtered amounts
+3. sum up the filtered amounts in that subtable

 #### Pivot table basics (230)
 Pivot tables are a great tool to summarize the dataset.
 Same concept as in Excel.
 Let's try it out